marrlab/InstantDL/README.md

 | Customizability of Code | Code fully accessible | Code fully accessible  | Code not available  | Possible through writing a plugin |
 | Debugged and tested | Yes | Yes  | Yes  | Yes |
 | Cost | Free | Free  | Free  | Payment plan |

+## Citation

+If you use InstantDL in a project, please cite

+COMING SOON :)

 ## TODO